Frederick Andresen: Business

-Leaving big business for the entrepreneurial world in 1960, Andresen joined the British industrial management consulting firm of Geoffrey Ladhams Associates and managed assignments in major textile and computer technology fields.
+Leaving big business for entrepreneurship in 1960, Andresen joined the British industrial management consulting firm of Geoffrey Ladhams Associates and managed assignments in major textile and computer technology fields.
 He started his own company in Massachusetts, Scandia Trading Co., in 1962.
 The company brand SKYR became a leading brand in the ski and active sportswear field with show rooms in New York and nationally.
 Resourcing in Switzerland and Japan and manufacturing in the United States, Japan, Hong Kong, China and other Asian countries, Scandia was known for fashion, quality, and value.
-On the side he and his wife restored colonial era homes, National Historic Sites, in Massachusetts and Vermont.
+On the side, he and his wife restored colonial era homes, National Historic Sites, in Massachusetts and Vermont.
 This love of history continued after the move to Vermont where CEVAS, another skiwear company was founded.
 Andresen was elected president of the national trade organization, Ski Industries America, 1972–74.
-He is particularly adept in the multicultural international business world, where abilities to identify, analyze, develop, and manage feasible opportunities are critical.
+He has experience in the multicultural international business world, where abilities to identify, analyze, develop, and manage feasible opportunities are critical.
 He has a proven history of turning opportunities into viable business ventures on the foundation of reliable relationships leading to sustainable associations that work.He was called back into the skiwear world to lead Head Skiwear back into leadership after it was bought by a New York women's wear company.

-Moving to Southern California, he founded, with others, DirectNet Telecommunications, a satellite telecom company with operations centered in Moscow and St. Petersburg, Russia.
+Moving to Southern California, he founded, with others, DirectNet Telecommunications, a satellite telecom company with operations centered in the United States, with branches in Moscow and St. Petersburg, Russia.
 His initial trip in 1991 laid the groundwork and in 1992, the company erected the first civilian satellite telecom link between central Moscow and the U.S. Supported by his partners in California, DirectNet quickly earned a reputation for quality, economy, and service in the multi-national enterprise market including the American Embassy and an enviable list of Fortune 1000 companies as well as major Russian entities.
 Living in Russia for six years (1992–1998) Andresen was a founding member of the American Chamber of Commerce in Russia.
 He was honored as Outstanding American Pioneer in Russia by the Russian-American Chamber of Commerce.
 He expanded into Central Europe, launching DirectNet in Prague.